 About Sara: My superpower is putting people at ease & catching natural, flattering moments, in the most gorgeous light I can find (or create).
-I photograph all sorts of people doing all sorts of interesting things, and I've been doing it professionally since 1991 while still in high school, shooting headshots and bands.
-After college I began shooting weddings and a lot of other things as well.
+I photograph all sorts of people doing all sorts of interesting things, and I've been doing it professionally since 1991 (still in high school), shooting headshots and bands.
+After college I began shooting for record companies & fashion designers as well as weddings and lots of other interesting things.

-I live in Sonoma County, an hour north of San Francisco.
-My clients are individuals, families, magazines & musicians, and usually about 5 weddings a year.
+Now I live in Sonoma County, an hour north of San Francisco.
+My clients are individuals, families, magazines, musicians & small businesses, and usually about 5 weddings a year.
 When I am not shooting or processing images for clients, teaching college students about photography, or wrangling my kids, I work on my own book projects & other artwork.

 I am much more comfortable behind the camera than in front of it, but here are some pictures of me so you can put a face to the name: